 We welcome all new patients that live within our catchment area which includes the whole of Bursledon as well as the surrounding areas of Lowford, Old Netley, Butlocks Heath, Netley, Hamble, Swanwick, Sarisbury Green and parts of Hedge End and Sholing.
 If you are unsure whether you fall within our catchment area, please ring the surgery and we will be able to advise.

-In order to register with us, please print out our New Patient Registration Document below and bring it in to the surgery.
+In order to register with us, please print out our New Patient Registration Document below and bring it into the surgery.
 When you bring these in you will also need to complete a purple GMS form which will help us trace your medical records.
 Please bring with you two forms of ID (one photographic and one proof of address - please note you cannot use a photo driving license for both forms of ID).
-Please fully complete each section of the form as this is information required to register you.
+Please fully complete each section of the form as this is the information required to register you.
 Any missing information can cause a delay to you being added to our system.

 The blue area on our map is our Main boundary.
 The yellow area is our outer boundary.
 If you are already a registered patient at the surgery and move from the blue to the yellow area, you are able to stay registered with us.
 If you are a new patient to the surgery, you must live within the blue area.
 For more information on our outer limits please speak to reception.

 Before you can make an appointment or be seen by a Doctor, you will need to collect a GMS1 Registration Form as well as the Adult / Child Registration Form from reception or see below to download a copy.